ZachGawlik/zachgawlik.com/content/blog/2019-05-16-ripgrep-for-frontend/index.md

   29 common/Spacer'
 ```

-The files with only 1 usage could be candidates for inlining, while the lower usage counts could be candidates for colocating with the code that uses them.
+The files with only 1 usage could be candidates for inlining, while other lower usage counts could be candidates for colocating with the code that uses them.

 ## In closing